josephbeuysmum/Dertisch/README.md

 -   `E` Entities
 -   `R` Routing

 `VIPER` frameworks take separation of concerns to a greater level of granularity.
-If you'll allow me to `SWITCH` to another acronym and metaphor briefly, I have a culinary example which I believe illustrates the particular `VIPER` arrangement `Filzanzug` uses well.
+If you'll allow me to `SWITCH` to another acronym and metaphor briefly, I have a culinary example which I believe illustrates the particular `VIPER` arrangement `Dertisch` uses well.

 -   `S` Staff
 -   `W` Waiters